-Problem Possible cause Solution The hydraulic fluid is too hot The hydraulic fluid level in the reservoir is too low.
+Problem Possible cause Solution The hydraulic fluid is too hot or the The hydraulic fluid level in the reservoir is too low.
 Add hydraulic fluid to the reservoir.
-For instructions, see page 43 . or the hydraulic motor is noisy.
+For instructions, see page 42 . nyaraulic motor is noisy.
 The hydraulic-fluid filter is dirty.
 Change the hydraulic-fluid filter.
-For instructions, see page 63.
-The hydraulic fluid is contaminated.
+For instructions, see page 64. - The hydraulic fluid is contaminated.
 Check the hydraulic fluid for dirt, debris, or foam.
 If necessary, change the hydraulic fluid and filter.
-For instructions, see page 63 .
+For instructions, see page 64 .
 The roller feed is binding.
 Inspect the roller-feed bearings.
 Replace the bearings, if necessary.
 A hydraulic hose is crimped or pinched.
 Inspect the hydraulic hoses.
 Move or replace a hose that is crimped or pinched.
 The hydraulic motor is not functioning correctly.
 Repair or replace the hydraulic motor.
 There is a hydraulic fluid leak.
 Use a safe method to inspect hydraulic hoses and connections for leaks.
 Repair or replace damaged hoses and connections, if necessary.
 There is a hydraulic motor leak.
 The hydraulic motor seals are worn.
-Replace the seals or the hydraulic motor.
+Replace the hydraulic motor.
 The hydraulic motor makes excessive noise when it starts.
 The hydraulic fluid temperature is too low.
-Wait for the machine to warm up before operating it.
+Wait until the machine is warm before operating it.